tianzhi0549/py-faster-rcnn-resnet-imagenet/README.md

   * Add ImageNet Detection imdb and roidb
   * Use ResNet-101
   * Multi-gpus training and testing
-  * Fix some problems when traning Faster RCNN over ImageNet
+  * Fix some problems when training Faster RCNN over ImageNet

 ## What has NOT been done
   - Box refinement